Hi, my name is Barbara Barbosa Neves (PhD, FRSA).

 My studies on loneliness and technology have been featured in media outlets across the globe, including TV, media, and press in Australia, North America, Europe, and Latin America.
 I have also delivered several national and international keynotes on loneliness, technology, and aging.

-I am a Lecturer/Assistant Professor in Sociology at the University of Melbourne.
-Prior to this appointment, I was an Associate Director and Research Associate of the ‘Technologies for Aging Gracefully Lab’ (TAGlab) at the University of Toronto (Dept. of Computer Science).
-At TAGlab, I was studying the ways in which Information and Communication Technologies (ICTs) can be adopted and used by frail institutionalized older adults to enhance social connectedness and social inclusion.
+Prior to my current appointment at Monash University, I was a Lecturer (Assist.
+Prof) in Sociology at the University of Melbourne.
+Before moving to Australia, I was an Associate Director and Research Associate of the ‘Technologies for Aging Gracefully Lab’ (TAGlab) at the University of Toronto, Dept. of Computer Science.
+At TAGlab, I was leading interdisciplinary teams co-designing and co-testing technologies for/with older adults.
+I also taught social Research Methods for Computer Scientists.

 If you want to contact me, I am available at barbara at bbneves.com.
 I am @barbaraneves on twitter.

-Mushin (shortened from mushin no shin) means literally “no mindedness”.
+Mushin (shortened from mushin no shin) means literally ‘no mindness’.
 In martial arts, it’s a cognitive state, where the mind is not focused on anything and therefore is open to everything.
-As I’m not a fighter – I just love Shaolin movies – I use it to describe a basic principle of research: having an open mind.
+As I love Shaolin movies, I use it to describe a basic principle of research: having an open mind.

 My name is Maureen and I read about you today in The Age and tracked down some of your work though Instagram and FB.
 I felt impressed at your skill and success.
 I’m 75, live alone in a country town Victoria and rarely feel lonely.
 For the last 20 years I did community work and now its my time.
 But during last year I felt the effects of the pandemic more than I realized.
 Thankfully, I’m able to attend discussion groups like U3A and participate in creative writing via zoom to get me as adventurous as Gurney!!
 I have written lots of stories, not fussed about being published because its my art work or garden I’m creating.
 I am physically active and techno savvy.